hicked/SYSC4001_A1/README.md

 i.
 [0.2 marks] Explain what would happen if a programmer wrote a driver and forgot to parse the “$” in the cards read.
 How do we prevent that error?

+If a programmer wrote a driver and forgot to parse the "$" symbols, the driver might misinterpret data that is identical to keywords such as "RUN" and "END" that were supposed to be plain text or part of a program.
+The driver would then execute the commands, causing unexpected and incorrect behavior.

+We prevent this error by preventing user programs from directly interfacing with devices, instead requiring them to use system calls to request the OS to interface with devices instead.

+~~To interface with these devices, the OS must run device drivers in kernel mode~~

+~~We prevent this error by preventing users from editing device drivers, such as this one, which reads from a card reader.
+This is done by keeping the device driver in the monitor part of memory and requiring the CPU to run the driver in kernel mode.~~

 ii.
 [0.2 marks] Explain what would happen if, in the middle of the execution of the program (i.e., after executing the program using $RUN), we have a card that has the text “$END” at the beginning of the card.
 What should the Operating System do in that case?

+ If a card had "$END" in the middle of the program, the OS should stop the execution of the program immediately, and regain control over the CPU.
+The CPU would then fetch the next instruction from the OS, as it begins to process the next job.

 f) [0.2 marks] Write examples of four privileged instructions and explain what they do and why they are privileged (each student should submit an answer for two instructions, separately, by the first